isomerpages/moe-jpjc/_about-jpjc/Open House 2026/Frequently Asked Questions.md

 	<li>Infinite Growth: Students are encouraged to adopt a growth mindset and see learning as a lifelong journey.
 JPFam nurtures resilience and a willingness to embrace challenges, helping students grow in confidence and skills.</li>
 	<li>Infinite Possibilities: Collaboration, problem-solving, innovation, and creativity are hallmarks of the JPFam. </li></ul>
 	<p>JPFam’s spirit reflects the college motto, <i>“While I Live, I Learn.
 Plus Ultra,”</i>i inspiring students to explore beyond their comfort zones.</p>

+<h3>Subject Combinations</h3>
+<h5><b>1.
+What subject combinations are available in JPJC?</b></h5>

+<p>JPJC offers a wide and flexible range of <a href="/about/subject-combination/">subject combinations</a> (over 100) to support students with diverse interests, strengths, and future aspirations.
+We encourage students to explore the subject combinations available and select one that best aligns with their learning interests and long-term goals.</p>

+<h5><b>1.
+What subject combinations are available in JPJC?</b></h5>

+<p>JPJC offers a wide and flexible range of <a href="/about/subject-combination/">subject combinations</a> (over 100) to support students with diverse interests, strengths, and future aspirations.
+We encourage students to explore the subject combinations available and select one that best aligns with their learning interests and long-term goals.</p>

 <div align="justify" hidden="">
 <p>JPJC offers varied programmes to develop our students holistically.
 Programmes offered under our the Talent and Leadership Development Programme include <a href="/jpjc-experience/co-curriculum/talent-n-leadership-development-programme/co-curricular-activities/">CCAs</a>, Student Interest Groups, enrichment and competitions in various areas of interests.
 Our <a href="/jpjc-experience/co-curriculum/talent-and-leadership-development-programme/scholars-development/">Scholars Development Programme</a> also provides opportunities for high potential students to develop their leadership potential, widen their network and make meaningful contributions to the community.</p>